abcpaem/tdd-roman-numerals-kata/README.md

 ### What is the goal?

-Plan out and spend 30-45 minutes having a go at the Roman Numerals Kata using Test-Driven Development.
-It is not expected to have a finished solution but have had a good go at using Test-Driven Development.
+Implement the Roman Numerals Kata using Test-Driven Development.

 ### Instructions